Alejogb1/job-board/blog-data/how-to-use-a-partial-image-inference-whole-image.md

 print(full_image_inference_padded.shape)
 ```
-Okay so what's going on here we added a `pad_tile` which pads the tile using `reflect` padding and an unpad to remove the padding after the inference is done and `tile_image_padded` is almost the same as before but it adds the padding and also `reconstruct_image_padded` handles the unpadding as well and the other methods are the same but uses the new tile padding methods.
+ so what's going on here we added a `pad_tile` which pads the tile using `reflect` padding and an unpad to remove the padding after the inference is done and `tile_image_padded` is almost the same as before but it adds the padding and also `reconstruct_image_padded` handles the unpadding as well and the other methods are the same but uses the new tile padding methods.
 Also it is a good habit to document your code you know as they say a good code is better than a bad documentation and a good documentation is better than no documentation (a little joke here hopefully it makes you laugh a little )

 As for resources you might want to look at some papers on image segmentation or object detection that deal with large images I don't really want to send you some obscure research paper maybe you know it already there are plenty of good resources on model training and inference in deep learning books.
 A classic like "Deep Learning" by Goodfellow et al. covers the basics of convolutional networks and the "Computer Vision: Algorithms and Applications" by Szeliski is also a great pick for the general picture and there are some other books that specifically focus on image segmentation or object detection.

-Alright well that’s it those are my experiences in dealing with partial inference over a large image if you have any other questions let me know hope it helps!
+well that’s it those are my experiences in dealing with partial inference over a large image if you have any other questions let me know hope it helps!